jedlimlx/Cellular-Automaton-Viewer/README.md

 Note that this *.jar runs on the Java Runtime Environment / Java Development Kit 11 and above.

-See [MODIFY.md](MODIFY.md) for instructions on how to build the application from source and how to modify it.
+See the wiki for instructions on how to build the application from source and how to modify it.

 What is this?
 =============